Rely on satisfied customers to generate referrals.

 It’s important for realtors to maintain a healthy pipeline of leads.
 When interest rates are low and temperatures are beautiful, you might be flooded with clients.
-But there’s always a winter lull or market fluctuation around the bend to stop your momentum and your commission checks.
+But there’s always a winter lull or market fluctuation around the bend to stop your momentum and, in turn, your commission checks.

 Prepare for the unpredictable nature of real estate with an arsenal of fresh lead-gathering tactics.
 Here are a few strategies for thinking outside the mass mailer and ahead of the curve.